Young Forester's Area

 An option for a bit of fun.

-In the forest you will shortly find eight slate plaques which each contain an image relating to the forest.
+In the forest you will find eight slate plaques, each containing an image relatied to the forest.
 Bring an HB pencil or a crayon and a couple of sheets of copier paper and find a plaque.
 These are easily accessed from the paths and marked by a small yellow star on the big map in the Information Bothy.
 Lay a sheet of paper on the plaque and run over it lightly and at an angle with a pencil or crayon.
 Whilst you are doing this you may see the red squirrels, dragonflies or other items depicted on the plaques.

-There will be prizes for the best rubbings and the best letters of what you found amazing in the forest.
-Instructions for entering the competition will be announced once the plaques are installed in the forest which should be by mid May.
+There will be prizes for the best rubbings and the best letters of what you found in the forest!
+Instructions for entering the competition are found at the Information Bothy.

 Giant Wood Wasps.
 The B52 of the wasp world but entirely harmless!

 The giant horntail is a massive sawfly that is also known as the 'giant woodwasp' or 'greater horntail wasp'.
 A relative of the wasps, the female is black and yellow and has a long, stinger-like tail that is actually her ovipositor, which she uses to lay her eggs into wood, particularly pine.
 The larvae live in the wood of pine trees, where they spend up to five years developing.
-Found near pine woods, or places where pine timbers are used.
+They are found near pine woods or places where pine timbers are used.

 How to identify